mesosphere/konvoy-training/README.md

 ![Prometheus UI](images/prometheus.png)

-The KUDO Kafka operator comes by default the JMX Exporter agent enabled.
+The KUDO Kafka operator comes by default with the JMX Exporter agent enabled.

 When Kafka operator deployed with parameter `METRICS_ENABLED=true` (which defaults to `true`) then: